dotnet/dotnet-docker/README.aspnet.md

 # Featured Tags

-* `5.0` (Preview)
+* `3.1` (LTS/Current)
-  * `docker pull mcr.microsoft.com/dotnet/core-nightly/aspnet:5.0`
+  * `docker pull mcr.microsoft.com/dotnet/core-nightly/aspnet:3.1`

 # About This Image

 This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.
+This repository is limited to .NET Core 2.1 and 3.1.
+For .NET 5.0 and higher, see the [readme](README.aspnet.preview.md) for those versions.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.